openstack/mistral/README.rst

         connection = postgresql://<user>:<password>@localhost:5432/mistral

 8. **If you are not using OpenStack, skip this item.** Update *mistral/actions/openstack/mapping.json* file which contains all allowed OpenStack actions, according to the specific client versions of OpenStack projects in your deployment.
-Please find more detailed infomation in *tools/get_action_list.py* script.
+Please find more detailed information in *tools/get_action_list.py* script.

 Before the first run
 --------------------